Mobile/SMS Authentication (with OTP)

 Step 5 - SMS Spam Protection

-Enable SMS spam protection to avoid repeated requests for OTPs.
+Enable SMS spam protection to limit repeated OTP requests.
 Customize the error message (e.g., "Please try again later!") if users attempt to request multiple OTPs within a short period.

 Step 6 - Configure SMS Connectivity